decred/dcrdocs/docs/getting-started/install-guide.md

     For 32-bit computers, download the `decred_0.8.2-beta_x86.msi` file. <br />
     For 64-bit computers, download the `decred_0.8.2-beta_x64.msi` file.

-2. Navigate to download location and open the `.msi` file.
+2. Navigate to download location and double click the `.msi` file.

 3. Follow the installation steps.
 Within this process you'll be prompted to accept an End-User License Agreement.